 - 5. Each of the boiler's 3 Load positions can be configured for any type of heating.
-SL boilers are factory shipped with default settings as follows: Load 1 set as Space Heating or Reset Heating, with High Mass Radiant Floor set as the terminal type; Load 2 as Set Point; and Load 3 as DHW.
+VFC boilers are factory shipped with default settings as follows: Load 1 set as Space Heating or Reset Heating, with High Mass Radiant Floor set as the terminal type; Load 2 as Set Point; and Load 3 as DHW.
 The factory defaults can be changed using the Define Load 1-2-3 lines to reverse the order, turn off a Load or do whatever the installer desires. - 6.
 Once the appropriate Loads are set, use the left-hand key to move back to the Setup Heating Loads screen, then move down to Configure Load 1 (and hit enter). - 7.
 The screen will display the input fields appropriate to the nature of the load selected, e.g. Design Outdoor Temp. for a Space Heating (or Reset Heating) load.
-Note: these fields are pre-loaded with default values that are to be altered to reflect the desired parameters. - For reset loads, the initial selection to be made addresses the "emitter" type choices include H(high) Mass Radiant, L(ow) Mass Radiant, Baseboard, Air Handler etc. An appropriate reset curve is called up through this procedure.
+Note: these fields are pre-loaded with default values that are to be altered to reflect the desired parameters. - 8.
+For reset loads, the initial selection to be made addresses the "emitter" type choices include H(high) Mass Radiant, L(ow) Mass Radiant, Baseboard, Air Handler etc. An appropriate reset curve is called up through this procedure.
 Reset loads carry a default value for Design Outdoor Temp. of -10°F (-23°C).
-Raise or lower this as appropriate e.g. for Vancouver or Seattle, use 19° to 25°F, while for Edmonton or Fargo -30°F would be more appropriate.
+Raise or lower this as appropriate e.g. for Vancouver, use 19° to 25°F, while for Edmonton -35°F would be appropriate.
 Note: for some users, this adjustment may seem counter-intuitive.
 Moving the setting toward a colder design value will have the effect of reducing the boiler's target temperature for any given weather, because a given current condition is relatively warmer than the designated "coldest" day.

 Moving down the screen, set the Design Supply Temperature - the targeted temp. for circulating water on the coldest day.
 For an in-slab radiant floor this would typically be 125°F (50°C).
 For finned tube baseboards typically driven at 180°F, try 160°F max. instead, to promote combustion efficiency.
 For air handlers, try running 20°F lower than typically used.
-Of course, the appropriate setting will depend on the characteristics of the emitter and the building but in general the SL modulating boiler's large throttle turndown will allow better average temp. control, permitting lower maximums.
+Of course, the appropriate setting will depend on the characteristics of the emitter and the building but in general the VFC modulating boiler's large throttle turndown will allow better average temp. control, permitting lower maximums.

-- 9. For Reset Loads, move down the screen again to display more lines; Use the Summer Shutdown field to enter a threshold temperature for the avoidance of heating during warmer times.
+9. For Reset Loads, move down the screen again to display more lines;

+Use the Summer Shutdown field to enter a threshold temperature for the avoidance of heating during warmer times.
 This is typically set at 60° to 65°F so as to eliminate excessive boiler cycling in marginal heating conditions.

 Use the Minimum Temp. field to optimize boiler run times on low mass loads.
 Finned tube baseboards sink very little heat when operated below 100°F; application of a "full reset curve" (e.g. 160°F right down to a 70°F room target) would cause boiler cycling in light-to-moderate heating conditions.
 Set baseboard minimums at 100-120°F and aim for 4 or less cycles/hr.
 A minimum setting can also be used to enhance home comfort with single or excessive speed air handlers to avoid the cool blast effect.
-Set the lowest possible level for combustion efficiency. - 10.
-For all loads, select and enter a Maximum allowable temperature and on/ off Supply Differential Temp.
-Note these values must be input; they are not automatically assigned as done within some boiler controls.
-Ensure the Maximum takes account of the construction and safety requirements of each application e.g., 140°F max. for typical in-slab radiant floor, for avoidance of thermal stress.
-The Differential shall be set to offer a reasonable temperature control range (suggested values: 22°F for high mass radiant // 30°F for low mass baseboards // 16°F for DHW).
-Ensure that the spread between the Target and Maximum temps is greater than one half of the Differential (e.g. for a radiant floor Design Supply Temperature of 125°F and a Maximum of 140°F, a differential of 20°F (half of which is 10°F) fits nicely.
+Set the lowest possible level for combustion efficiency.
+IBC's high efficiency fully modulating air handlers (AH60 or CAF60) can use a minimum as low as 100°F to achieve up to 95% efficiency when combined with the VFC modulating boiler's wide throttle turndown.

+Load 1 - Reset Heating more^^^

+Outdoor Temp. from Outdoor

+Water Temp. from Outlet

+Mixing Temp. from Mixing

+Mixing Enable Off

+Value Full Swing Time 120 s